 Enjoy birdwatching?
 Help biologists gather information during annual bird count

 Vernal — If you've ever watched birds, you know how unique and interesting they can be.
-Whether you've just started birdwatching or you are an advanced "birder," consider heading outdoors to help gather important data about birds during the 120th Audubon Christmas Bird Count.
+Whether you've just started birdwatching or you are an advanced "birder," consider heading outdoors this month and in January to help gather important data about birds during the 121st Audubon Christmas Bird Count.

-As part of the annual nationwide bird count, the Utah Division of Wildlife Resources is partnering with the U.S. Fish and Wildlife Service to host their 15th local bird count at the Ouray National Wildlife Refuge at 19001 E. Wildlife Refuge Road in Randlett, Uintah County, on Saturday, Dec.
-14 from 8 a.m. to 5 p.m.
-DWR will also be partnering with the Moab Bird Club to conduct a bird count near Moab that same day from 8 a.m. to noon.
+As part of the annual nationwide bird count, the Utah Division of Wildlife Resources is partnering with the U.S. Fish and Wildlife Service to host their 16th local bird count at the Ouray National Wildlife Refuge at 19001 E. Wildlife Refuge Road in Randlett, Uintah County, on Saturday, Dec.
+19 from 8 a.m. to 5 p.m.

 Each bird count takes place in an established 15-mile wide diameter circle, and volunteers will be given specific routes to drive and hike through the area, counting every bird they see or hear during the route.
 All birds will be counted all day, giving an indication of the total number of birds and species in the area.
-Beginners will be paired with an advanced birder who can help them identify different species.
+Attendees must follow social distancing guidelines, including wearing a mask if they cannot maintain 6 feet of distance during the surveys.
+Contact the organizer of the count in your area for more details about the changes this year due to COVID-19 concerns.

-"I've been a birder since I was 9 years old, and this will be my 20th year participating in a Christmas Bird Count," Kieffer-Selby said.
-"All birds are unique, which makes this a challenging and fun event."
+"I've been a birder since I was 9 years old, and this will be my 22nd year participating in a Christmas Bird Count," Kieffer-Selby said.
+"All birds are unique, which makes this a challenging and fun event that I love to do year after year."

-Participants at either event should bring a pair of binoculars, and volunteers attending the Randlett event should also bring a breakfast snack for the morning potluck.
-DWR will also have binoculars on site for volunteers to use.
+Participants should bring their own pair of binoculars to use during the count.
 You can attend for the whole day or for a short time, but if you plan to stay for the whole day, you should pack a lunch, bring water and dress warmly.